bradzacher/FioriBuildEnv/README.md

 # Deployment

 1. Obtain a lock on the BSP application.
-2. Run the gulp watch task.
+1. Run ``gulp deploy``.
-3. Open ```http://localhost:3000/deploy``` in your browser (where 3000 is the dev port defined in your config)
+1. Follow the prompts.

-4. Follow the prompts.
+Alternately if you already have a watch server running, you can just open ```http://localhost:3000/deploy``` in your browser (where 3000 is the dev port defined in your config).

 # Deployment to SAP